viamrobotics/docs/docs/data-ai/ai/train-tflite.md

 ## Next steps

 Now your machine can make inferences about its environment.
-The next step is to act based on these inferences:
+The next step is to [act](/data-ai/ai/act/) or [alert](/data-ai/ai/alert/) based on these inferences.

-- Perform actions: You can use the [vision service API](/appendix/apis/services/vision/) to get information about your machine's inferences and program behavior based on that.
-- Webhooks: You can use triggers to send webhooks when certain inferences are made.
-For an example of this, see the [Helmet Monitoring tutorial](/tutorials/projects/helmet/)

 See the following tutorials for examples of using machine learning models to make your machine do things based on its inferences about its environment: